Last updated on 2025-12-23

 Program overview

-The Bachelor of Arts and Science in Anthropology & Physics is structured to provide a well-rounded education over a four-year period.
-The program includes:
+The Bachelor of Arts and Science in Anthropology & Physics is designed to provide a comprehensive education over a four-year period.
+The program structure includes:

 Featured Experiences